lorenzosanzari/crud/README.md

 You can generate model using above command.
 You need to specify model name.
 Remaining parameters are optional.
 You can use them to:

-- table - change database table name.
+- table (optional) - change database table name.
 Default name is generated based on model name
-- fillable - list of filds added to <code>$fillable</code> array
+- fillable (optional) - list of filds added to <code>$fillable</code> array
-- namespace - use this option to change models' namespace.
+- namespace (optional) - use this option to change models' namespace.
 Default value - App

 ###Creating Migration

 <code>php artisan crud:migration SomeName --fields=name:string,description:text,added_at:dateTime</code>

 Creates database migration named CreateSomeNamesTable.
-Option --fileds accepts key:value pairs, where key is field name and value is column type.
+Required option --fileds accepts key:value pairs, where key is field name and value is column type.
 You can find these types in [official Laravel documentation](https://laravel.com/docs/5.2/migrations#creating-columns).

 ###Creating Controller

-<code>php artisan crud:controller SomeName --model=ModelName --namespace=App\\SomeNamespace</code>
+<code>php artisan crud:controller SomeName --model=ModelName --namespace=App\\SomeNamespace --path=Admin --with-route</code>

 This command generates resource controller.
 You only need to specify controller name without Controller suffix.
 Optional parameters you can use:

-- model - name of the model to use for database access.
+- model (optional) - name of the model to use for database access.
 Default value is the same as controller name
-- namespace - custom namespace.
+- namespace (optional) - custom namespace.
 Default value - App\Http\Controllers
+- path (optional) - place your controller in directory relative to Http/Controllers dir
+- with-route (optional) - using this option will create resource route in routes.php file

 ###Creating Views

-<code>php artisan crud:view SomeName --fields=name:string,description:text,added_at:dateTime --layout=layouts.blog.master --content-section=page_content</code>
+<code>php artisan crud:view SomeName --fields=name:string,description:text,added_at:dateTime --layout=layouts.blog.master --content-section=page_content --path=admin</code>

 Last but not least - generating views.
 To generate view you need to pass view name as well as list of fields.
 You can find field types in [official Laravel documentation](https://laravel.com/docs/5.2/migrations#creating-columns).
 Other options are:

-- layout - extend custom layout.
-Default value - layouts.master (generator doesn't create this file, so if you don't create it by yourself, error will occur)
+- layout  (optional)- extend custom layout.
+Default value - layouts.master (generator will create this file)
-- content-section - name of the blade section where view will be generated.
+- content-section  (optional)- name of the blade section where view will be generated.
 Default value - content
+- path  (optional)- use this option if you want to place your views deeper in directory structure

 ##TODO (custom order)